-Customized configuration for a wide range of applications
+Customized configurations for a wide range of applications

-Differing applications ask for differing configurations of an analytical system in order to meet the specific requirements.
-Like a construction kit, our gas chromatographs can be configured individually for any field of use.
+Each application requires a specific configuration of the analytical system.
+Like a construction kit, gas chromatographs of AMA Instruments can be configured individually for any field of use.

 Detector